SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 ### Final exercise

 Make your MNIST code reproducible!
 Apply what you have just done to the simple script to your MNIST code.
-Only requirement is that you this time use multiple configuration files, meaning that you should have at least one `model_conf.yaml` file and a `training_conf.yaml` file that separates out the hyperparameters that have to do with the model definition and those that have to do with the training.
+The only requirement is that you this time use multiple configuration files, meaning that you should have at least one `model_conf.yaml` file and a `training_conf.yaml` file that separates out the hyperparameters that have to do with the model definition and those that have to do with the training.
 You can also choose to work with even more complex